Quantum corrections to the thermodynamics of rotating charged BTZ black hole in gravity's rainbow: Conclusions

 \section{Conclusions}

-In the present manuscript, we consider a rotating charged BTZ black hole in gravity's rainbow formalism.
-This approach leads to an extra constraint on the event horizon value.
+In the present manuscript, we consider a rotating charged BTZ black hole in gravity's rainbow {(GR) under the generalized uncertainty principle (GUP) formalism.
+At first, in the Heisenberg uncertainty principle case, we show that the GR approach provides} an extra constraint on the event horizon value.
 With a detailed analyze, we investigate the Hawking temperature, entropy, thermodynamical volume, Helmholtz free energy, pressure, internal energy and heat capacity functions.
 We find that there is a physical and nonphysical region associated with the stability of the black hole.
-Then, we consider a quantum deformation and examine the same functions according to the latter scenario.
+Then, we consider a quantum deformation { in the Heisenberg algebra, that leads to the GUP,} and examine the same functions according to the latter scenario.
 We find that quantum deformations increase the Hawking temperature, while they decrease the entropy, volume and heat capacity in the physical region.
 We demonstrate all these effects on these functions with graphs.